 * * * * *

-The pass and fail decision numbers associated with the cumulative number of engines tested are determined by using the tables in Appendix A to this subsection (e), “Sampling Plans for Selective Enforcement Auditing of Spark-Ignition Marine Engines,” appropriate to the projected sales as made by the engine manufacturer in its report to ARB under paragraph (b)(4) or (c)(3)(A).
+The pass and fail decision numbers associated with the cumulative number of engines tested are determined by using the tables in Appendix A to this subsection (e), “Sampling Plans for Selective Enforcement Auditing of Spark-Ignition Marine Engines,” appropriate to the projected sales as made by the engine manufacturer in its report to CARB under paragraph (b)(4) or (c)(3)(A).
 In the tables in Appendix A to this subsection, sampling plan “stage” refers to the cumulative number of engines tested.
 Once a pass or fail decision has been made for HC+NOx, the number of engines with final test results exceeding the emission standard for HC+NOx shall not be considered any further for the purposes of the audit.

 * * * * *